PaulCampbell/critter-cam/README.md

 mpremote connect "/dev/tty.usbserial-10" repl
 ```

+## OTA updates

+IOT Manager on the server uses the github api to call this to ge tthe latest release.
+It hands the link back to the device, which pulls the latest release, unzips it and installs it.
+New releases in the repository will end up on the device soon.

 ## Enclosure

-I never had anything sensible lying around to put the thing in, so I made a little [enclosure]|(/3d-models) with OpenScad and printed it.
+I never had anything sensible lying around to put the thing in, so I made a little [enclosure](/3d-models) with OpenScad and printed it.
 It's pretty basic, but hopefully it will do the job!.